-In a footnote on the same page, Gibbon left this intriguing comment: “A singular conformity might be found between the religious laws of Zingis Khan and Mr. Locke.”
-To justify his contention of a connection between Khan and Locke, Gibbon specifically cites the constitution of South Carolina, then a British colony.
-Locke had played a fundamental role in the drafting of the constitution of South Carolina.
-Gibbon believed that Locke’s utopian constitution for South Carolina was inspired by Genghis Khan’s vision of a secular political community based on common law.
+In a footnote on the same page, Gibbon wrote: “A singular conformity might be found between the religious laws of Zingis Khan and Mr. Locke.”
+To justify his contention of a connection between Khan and Locke, Gibbon has cited the constitution of South Carolina, then a British colony.
+Locke had played a role in the writing of South Carolina’s constitution.
+Gibbon believed that Locke’s secular constitution for South Carolina was inspired by Genghis Khan’s vision of a secular political community based on common law.

-The founding fathers of America were aware of the philosophy of Genghis Khan.
-The biography of Genghis Khan, History of Genghizcan the Great, First Emperor of the Ancient Moguls and Tartars (published in 1710), edited by the French scholar François Pétis de la Croix, was introduced to the American colonies by Benjamin Franklin.
-The book was in the library of George Washington.
-Thomas Jefferson possessed several copies of this biography.
-He presented the book to his granddaughter Cornelia Jefferson Randolph as a gift on her seventeenth birthday, and on the book’s first page he wrote a note that she must try to learn from Genghis Khan’s biography.
+The biography of Genghis Khan, History of Genghizcan the Great, First Emperor of the Ancient Moguls and Tartars (published in 1710), edited by François Pétis de la Croix, was introduced to the American colonies by Franklin.
+The book was in Washington’s library.
+Jefferson owned several copies of it.
+He gifted the book to his granddaughter Cornelia Jefferson Randolph on her seventeenth birthday—on the book’s first page he wrote that she must try to learn from Genghis Khan.
 Jefferson’s copies of the book have entered the United States Library of Congress and the library of University of Virginia.
-On May 26, 1795, Jefferson wrote a letter to Jean Francois Froulle, a bookseller in Paris, asking him to send him more leather bound copies of the book.
+On May 26, 1795, Jefferson wrote to Jean Francois Froulle, a Paris bookseller, asking him to send him more leather bound copies of the book.